-The Sub-Fund is designed for investment only by those investors for whom an investment in the Sub-Fund does not represent a complete investment program, who understand the degree of risks involved and believe that the investment is suitable based upon their investment objectives and financial needs.
+The Sub-Fund is designed for investment only by those investors, who understand the degree of risks involved and believe that the investment is suitable based upon their investment objectives and financial needs.
+It is appropriate for investors with a minimum time horizon of at least 3 years.

 To determine the global risk exposure the Management Company is using the relative VaR Method.

 As benchmark the following combination of ten indices will be used.
 The ten indices are composed as follows: